If you made the jump into startup land then you should also swallow the ownership pill and remove excuses from your vocabulary.

 A Mentality Shift

 Being a founder of your own business is a fundamental shift in mentality.
 No more excuses.
 Only results matter.
+If you’re looking for a digital marketing company that truly cares about your success, it’s time to get in touch with Move Ahead Media.

 In my experience, it’s similar to the transition one makes going from high school to university.
 In high school your teacher will push you to complete work, remind your of your responsibilities and they may enforce it with detention or a meeting with your parents.
 At university you are now a lone ranger.
 Destined for greatness or a miserable failure.
 Do you have the discipline to get up each morning and get stuff done or do you prefer to cruise and sink back to your parents basement.
 Decisions decisions…